 First up on my Florida adventure, to get the lay of the land I tried some weekend ebiking.
 Just my luck, the bike shop was thoughtfully located along the Pinellas Trail.
 It is an over 75-mile loop running from Tarpon Springs in the North all the way to St. Pete in the South.
 Biking along this cruisey trail was hungry work (regardless of the handy ‘power assist'), so I pedalled to the farmers market for local inspiration for my lunch.

 At the market, a vendor gave me a tip to not miss the “Sponge Docks.”
 Confused as I was, and curious if any ‘square-pants' would be involved, I took him up on the suggestion.
-It turns out, this insider tip lead me to Dodecanese Bourlevard.
-Home to specialized sponge boats where thousands of natural sea sponges pour out of netted bags along the docks.
+It turns out, this insider tip lead me to Dodecanese Bourlevard, home to specialized sponge boats where thousands of natural sea sponges pour out of netted bags along the docks.
 Yep.
-This handy natural product (now commonly made of plastic) have been sourced here for decades.
-The sponge industry inspired, not only a scrubbing good souvenir opportunity, but its very own Greek inspired community.
-With fantastic Greek food establishments (restaurants, bakeries, markets) that appeared with the sole intention of keeping the sponge boat crews well fed.
+This handy natural product (now commonly made of plastic) has been sourced here for decades.
+The sponge industry inspired not only a scrubbin' good souvenir opportunity, but its very own Greek-inspired community, with fantastic food establishments (restaurants, bakeries, markets) that appeared with the sole intention of keeping the sponge boat crews well-fed.

 The Dunedin Causeway